Joystream/handbook/testnet/council-period-scoring/human-resources-score.md

 ## Bounty Management

-_**Note: This management requires the presence of the bounty system on-chain, presumably launched with Olympia.**_

 ### Creation

 As mentioned prior, [bounties.md](../../system/bounties.md "mention") are an excellent low barrier to entry means of allowing total newcomers to participate, start earning $tJOY and $JOY, and learning the system and community.
 Bounties are created on-chain using either